sarveshshingare/bynryapp/README.md

-# Project Name
+# BynryApp

-Brief description of the project.
+redesigned the app UI/UX with backend for authentication .

 ## Table of Contents